Is Sports Betting Legal in your State?

 Colorado

-• Allowed forms of sports betting: All forms of sports betting
+- Allowed forms of sports betting: Retail & online/mobile

 Colorado legalized sports betting on Nov 6, 2019, and both online and physical betting began in May 2020.
 It didn’t take long for the state to become a major sports betting market where all the significant sportsbooks operate, including DraftKings, BetMGM, BetRivers, and FanDuel.